 The final performance also allowed both current actors playing the role of Michael — Jack Broderick and Cameron Clifford — to rotate in that role.
 The "tall boys" and "small boys" also rotated, according to the show spokesperson.

+Upon closing, the production played 40 previews and 1,304 regular performances.
+(Next up at the Imperial is the new musical comedy Nice Work If You Can Get It, with a score culled from the catalog of songs by George and Ira Gershwin, beginning March 29.)
 Featuring music by Elton John, book and lyrics by Lee Hall, choreography by Peter Darling and direction by Stephen Daldry, Billy Elliot began Broadway previews Oct.
 1, 2008, and opened to critical acclaim on Nov.
 13. The production recouped its $18 million investment in only 14 months.

 "After three unforgettable years, we are announcing the final performance of Billy Elliot the Musical on Broadway," producer Eric Fellner said in a October 2011 statement.
 "To see this story of a small boy from a small town in the North East of England achieve such enormous success and receive such an incredible response from the musical theatre capital of the world has been hugely rewarding.
 I join my fellow producers in expressing our gratitude to every member of the creative team and the Broadway company for their hard work and dedication to this show.
 Sadly, all great things come to an end and we look forward to working on Broadway again soon."